Skip to content

 Community linksPointers to external, archgate-compatible ADR repositoriesNot maintained by Archgate; “not curated”

 Curated packs live in the registry’s packs/ directory and cover common architectural concerns.
-The catalog spans concerns such as TypeScript strictness, testing standards, security baselines, accessibility, observability, REST API conventions, Next.js App Router patterns, and full stack-specific bundles for setups like Tauri desktop apps — and it grows as the community contributes.
+The catalog spans concerns such as TypeScript strictness, testing standards, security baselines, accessibility, observability, REST API conventions, Next.js App Router patterns, and full stack-specific bundles for setups like Tauri desktop apps, and it grows as the community contributes.

 Community links are a lightweight, git-native contribution model: rather than vendoring every external ADR set into the registry, the community section simply points to external repositories that follow the Archgate ADR format.
 They carry a distinct visual treatment so you always know a source is external and unreviewed.
-Importing from one uses the same flow as a curated pack — you just point at its git URL instead of a packs/... path.
+Importing from one uses the same flow as a curated pack.
+You just point at its git URL instead of a packs/... path.

 Importing is a CLI operation.
-You can pull an entire pack, cherry-pick a single ADR, or import from any third-party repository — the CLI clones the source, copies the ADRs (and their companion rules files) into your project’s .archgate/adrs/, and remaps the IDs to fit your project’s domain prefixes so there are no collisions with what you already have.
+You can pull an entire pack, cherry-pick a single ADR, or import from any third-party repository.
+The CLI clones the source, copies the ADRs (and their companion rules files) into your project’s .archgate/adrs/, and remaps the IDs to fit your project’s domain prefixes so there are no collisions with what you already have.
 Every import is recorded in a manifest so you can track exactly where each ADR came from and when.

 Conceptually, the flow is: